 If desired integration is not available in Slack, you can write your own one using Incoming Webhooks.
 Thus we send messages to the chat when any member of our team uses certain commands from phing to Slack channels.

-Also we use one more Slack integration.
+Also, we use one more Slack integration.
 It is the Slash commands integration.
-Using it we can do deploys to our server stage of our projects directly from Slack .
+Using it we can do deploys to the server stage of our projects directly from Slack.
 It is simply delicious.

 Slack in Drupal